wcairns/Data-Science-Radar/November 11 2022.md

 # Data-Science-Radar - November 11 2022

 <p>All, <br><br>
 As I talked about recently, I read a lot!
 Mostly various shortform articles, blogs, research papers in the Data Science/ML/AI space and some adjacent topics.
 I have studied the Data Science Field and watched it mature throughout my professional life and I have friends who are some of the brightest writers, researchers, thinkers and practitioners in this space.
 This is not just a collection of random links, I have read these articles and papers in their entirety and I want to share what I think is some very intrguing content.
 I hope you find some of these interesting and I always appreciate feedback.
-I want this to be just 1 more way in which we expand the knowledge base at West Monroe for Data Science.</p>
+I have used this successfully before and I want this to be just 1 more way in which we expand the knowledge base at West Monroe for Data Science.<br>
+-Will Cairns</p>

+<p> Topics in this edition <br>
+#Python / #AI / #HLS / #MLOps /#ML / #BI&Analytics / #E&U<br></p>

 - Python dev [Sebastian Witowski talks finding balance in ML integration tasks](https://sourcery.ai/blog/sebastian-witowski-interview-part-1/)